Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

 For the NRC VAD lexicon we study here~\cite{mohammad2018b}, the end-points were described by 6 or 7 words or phrases, unavoidably broadening them away from being sharply defined (Tab.~\ref{tab:meaning.VADlimits}).
 For example, the words `happiness' and `hopefulness' are used for high valence, `unhappiness' and `despair' for low valence, `activeness' and `frenzy' for high arousal, and `relaxation' and `sluggishness' for low arousal (see Tab.~\ref{tab:meaning.VADlimits} for all descriptors).
 There is a gap in meaning between all of these pairs of words, and how participants might perform at rating or ranking words is not a priori clear.

 A further complication is that the names of the dimensions themselves do not track well within the VAD framework.
 While not strictly necessary that they do so, if the name of dimension is a word with a common meaning, then raters may be guided away from an intended direction in meaning space.
 For example, the word `arousal' is itself high on arousal ($\Marousal$=0.44) but also registers on the valence and dominance dimensions $\Mvalence$=0.29, $\Mdominance$=0.23.
 And while the word `dominance' scores strongly in dominance and neutrally for valence, it does pick up in the arousal dimension with ($\Mvalence$,$\Marousal$,$\Mdominance$) = (0.04,0.28,0.34).
 By contrast, `valence' is sufficiently rare---it is not part of the NRC VAD lexicon---that it does not color how it is defined for the measurement of emotion.
 We are of course not suggesting that there is a simple solution to such ousiometric nomenclature issues---we are after all using words to define words as well as kinds of meanings of words.
-We discuss related mismatches between common and ousiometric meaning later in Sec.~\ref{subsec:meaning.synousioyms} in the context of what we will call synousionyms and antousionyms.

 While we have critiqued how end-point descriptors have been used, we are not saying such an approach is invalid.
 Rather, we point out that: 1.
 The EPA dimensions were originally outputs of relatively small studies involving numerous semantic differentials, and 2.
 The attempt to then make these dimensions controlled inputs to new studies is an entirely different exercise.